 I won’t make you throw out all your sentimental items!
 Memories are very important.
 But, since this is a common declutter FAQ, I have a few suggestions.
 Prioritise (do you need ALL of them?), take photos of items and even repurpose them into something great.
 Sometimes it’s useful to keep things out of sight for a while to test out how much you miss them.
 The Decluttering Co has various tactics and can see what suits.

 Can the Decluttering Co help with hoarding?

 Will I have to buy containers?

 I try to avoid purchasing unnecessary plastic, and prefer to remove rather than add.
 Also, during the decluttering process we usually find ample containers available for use.
 New matching containers may be useful to maintain your organised spaces.
 They are also aesthetically apealling.
 However they are definitely not crucial.
 We wrote a post about using containers that you can consult.

 Do i need to be present for the decluttering?

 A popular declutter FAQ!
 Yes I recommend that you are present when The Decluttering Co is dealing with your items, because everyone lives a bit differently.
-I want to ensure you get a tailored service and nothing important is left out or discarded.
-In ongoing declutter sessions once we know your vision, your continued presence may not be necessary.
+I want to ensure you get a tailored service and nothing important is discarded or left out of the process.
+In ongoing declutter sessions once we know your vision, your continued presence may not be as crucial.

 Can you help me sell and rehome my unwanted items?

 Are you similar to 'The Home Edit' on Netflix?

 The Home Edit is an engaging series.
 Clea and Joanna do a wonderful job of culling goods and beautifying spaces.
 But (1) ‘Pinterest pretty’ can be different to real life, (2) The compressed timeline and large team on the show gives the impression of a much speedier turnaround time than is often realistic (3) I try to work with what’s available in the space before purchasing storage bins.
 The show is made primarily for entertainment.
 However if you want a colour-coordinated Tupperware or books arranged by colour, I am happy to make it happen.
 It is indeed, a very satisfying result to look at.